vitormarkis/buzzvels-todo/technical-decisions.md

 ### User experience
 In terms of user experience, I decided to take these approaches:

 - I implemented a **task placeholder** feature.
 When a user creates a new task and submits the form to add it, I modify the tasks cache, adding the new task.
-Initially, I add the new task with placeholder values for sensitive properties like `id` and `cretaedAt`, which typically expected to come from the server.
-If the server responds successfully, I then replace these placeholder values with the actual ones provided by the server.
+Initially, I add the new task with placeholder values for sensitive properties like `id` and `createdAt`, which typically are expected to come from the server.
+If the server responds with a success, I then replace these placeholder values with the actual ones provided by the server.
 However, if the server response fails, I remove the placeholder task from the cache.

 - I implemented a **task backup** feature when user edits an existing task.
 For instance, when they modifies the task's text, three significant things happens:
 	- A copy of the edited task is saved in a state, preserving the old data.